pomerium/pomerium/docs/docs/install/from-source.md

 # From Source

-The following quick-start guide covers how to retrieve and build Pomerium from its source-code as well as how to run Pomerium using a minimal but complete configuration.
+This document covers how to retrieve and build Pomerium from its source-code as well as how to run Pomerium using a minimal but complete configuration.
 One of the benefits of compiling from source is that Go supports building static binaries for a [wide array of architectures and operating systems](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63).

 ## Prerequisites